LukeGrahamLandry/franca/examples/circuit/README.md

 ## other todos

+- put world.instance in a local/parameter and don't increment it in the builtin impls
 - finish leg: memory, stack, call, shifts
 - make the defs language less painful
   - number literal instead of const()